ushmm/atrocity-prevention-data/README.md

 - *anaytic_guide.R*: The R code for transforming the Word-formatted version of the analytic guide into a spreadsheet-formatted document.

-- *factors_factor_level.csv*: The summary information from our practitioner interviews.

-- *practitioner_master.R*: The R code for summarizing the practitioner interview data about targeted sanctions.
+- Original interview data, based on the practitioner interview transcripts:

-- *practitioner_survey.csv*: The anonymized data from our interviews with experienced practitioners.
+  - *[ts] practitioner_survey.csv*: The anonymized data from our interviews with experienced practitioners about targeted sanctions.
 Note that we have replaced cells that contain identifying information about the interviewees with a "XXX" string.
 In some cases, these include transcript columns.
+In the R code *practitioner_master*, this file is called "practitioner_survey.csv."
+I've changed the name here for clarity.
+  - *[po] practitioner_survey.csv*: The anonymized data from our interviews with experienced practitioners about targeted sanctions.
+In the R code *peace_ops_summary*, this file is called "[with negative coding] Coding LL CF_DF by Interview - Sheet1.csv."
+I've changed the name here for clarity and brevity.

+- Factor-level data, based on the practitioner interviews:

+  - Targeted sanctinos: *[ts] factors_factor_level.csv*: The summary information from our practitioner interviews about targeted sanctions.
+Originally, these data were stored in a separate working directory from the peace operations data.
+In the R codes *practitioner_master* and *master_analysis_2023*, this file is called "factors_factor_level.csv."
+I've changed the name here for clarity.
+  - Peace operations: *[po] factors_factor_level.csv*: The summary information from our practitioner interviews about targeted sanctions.
+Originally, these data were stored in a separate working directory from the targeted sanctions data.
+In the R codes *peace_ops_summary* and *master_analysis_2023*, this file is called "factors_factor_level.csv."
+I've changed the name here for clarity.

+- R codes for the practitioner interviews:

+  - Targeted sanctions: *practitioner_master.R* - The R code for summarizing the practitioner interview data about targeted sanctions.
+  - Peace operations: *peace_ops_summary.R* - The R code for summarizing the practitioner interview data about peace operations.

 - *zotero.csv*: References information for the files in the *all_sources.csv* document.
-The file is too large to post on GitHub; please contact us at cpg@ushmm.org if you require access to it.
+Previous versions of this file were too large to post on GitHub; we've since consolidated the Zotero database.

 # Load and subset data